icytom/Internet_of_Everything/Rapid_Prototyping_01/session_01.md

 # Sessions 01 and 02

-## Designing and Building Prototype Enclosures in Rhino
+## Designing and Building Lasercut Prototype Enclosures in Rhino

 This is a practical guide with limited scope to building enclosures/interface boxes, please also undertake the [Rhino Essential Training](https://www.lynda.com/Rhino-tutorials/Rhino-5-Essential-Training/133324-2.html) Lynda course.